Local entropy theory and descriptive complexity: Preliminaries

 \begin{proposition}

 A TDS has UPE if and only if $E(X,T)=X^2$. \end{proposition}

 That is, a TDS has UPE if and only if it has CPE and entropy rank 0.
-Actually if $(X,T)$ has CPE then $\Delta_X\subseteq E(X,T)$ so in this case to prove entropy rank 0 we only need to show that $E(X,T)=E(X,T)^+$.
+In fact, if $(X,T)$ has CPE then $\Delta_X\subseteq E(X,T)$ so in this case to prove entropy rank 0, we only need to show that $E(X,T)=E(X,T)^+$.

-Given a compact metrizable space $X$, we define $\text{TDS(X)}$ as the set of all continuous functions from $X$ into $X$ endowed with the uniform topology.
-Note that $\text{TDS(X)}$ is a Polish space.
-We also define the following subspaces
+Given a compact metrizable space $X$, we define $\text{TDS(X)}$ as the set of all continuous functions from $X$ into $X$ endowed with the {uniform topology generated by the sup metric}.